bplmaps/cartinal/guides/critical-intro-to-data/session-2/part-3.md

 <aside>

-Can you think of how ways in which projections relate to power and representation?
+**Consider this:** Can you think of how ways in which projections relate to power and representation?
 Why might certain countries or people prefer one projection to another?

 </aside>